Habitat Capsule Table Lamp

 Designer: Jonas Damon in the late 1990s.

 Manufacturer: Habitat Retail Ltd, 489-499 Avebury Boulevard, Milton Keynes, MK9 2NW, United Kingdom.

 Other versions: The Habitat Capsule table lamp exists in many colours. it is made in a capsule pill style, but reversed.

 The Habitat Capsule table lamp has many similarities with the iittala Lantern candle holder designed by Harri Koskinen (1970) in 1999.
 In 2013 a lamp version was created: the Northern Light.

 Habitat Retail Ltd, trading as Habitat is a retailer of household furnishings.
-Sir Terence Conran founded the company in London in 1964.
+Sir Terence Conran (1931 – 2020) founded the company in London in 1964, together with his wife and some friends.
+Among others, Spanish designer Paul Mayén (1916 – 2000).
 The business expanded quickly and in 1973 the first store in Europe was opened in Paris, France.
 The company expanded and merged frequently over the years.
-Habitat was acquired by IKEA in 1992 and reinvested in its brand in 1997 and asked designer Tom Dixon to rebuild its in-house design team.
+Habitat was acquired by the Ikano Group, (originally a part of IKEA) in 1992 and reinvested in its brand in 1997 and asked designer Tom Dixon to rebuild its in-house design team.
 Jonas Damon became the Design Manager of the company.
 He was responsible for lighting, kitchen accessories, and home accessories.